The 15 Biggest Turkeys In Sports From The Past Year

 We have many things to be thankful for in sports from the past year.
 The following 15 people are not among them.

-Don Garber is the commissioner of Major League Soccer, and is on this list for the second consecutive year.
-That's because Garber still hasn't learned his lesson.
-Once again, Garber scheduled the MLS Cup Final on a Sunday night in the fall, going head-to-head with the NFL.
-Even my dog could have predicted that the television ratings would bomb (they did).
+Mick Cornett is the mayor of Oklahoma City.
+He is also the person responsible for banning lingerie football, when the Lingerie Football League wanted to expand to Oklahoma City.
+No word yet on whether Cornett will also ban women from city-owned swimming pools.

-Ironic that they make this list, as it is their new-found competitiveness that will make the Thanksgiving games among the best in recent memory.
-But for a team that hasn't had a winning season in more than 10 years, they are awfully cocky.
-They also boast what may be the dirtiest player in the NFL.
-People should be rooting for the Lions.
-Instead we loathe them.
+Robert Nutting is the owner of Pittsburgh Pirates.
+And earlier this year, when some of the Pirates financial documents were leaked, it proved what many had long speculated: that some teams can turn a profit just by being really really bad at baseball.
+During one two-year span, the Pirates turned a $30 million profit despite not having a winning season since 1992.

-Bill Hancock is the executive director of the Bowl Championship Series.
+Harvey Perlman is the Chancellor at the University of Nebraska and the BCS Presidential Oversight Committee Chair.
 He is the man that oversees a system that will once again screw several deserving teams out of a shot at proving that they are the best team in college football.
-And if you are hoping for a playoff system to be implemented when the current contract expires in 2014, he says forget it.
+This year, there could be as many as four undefeated teams, and two of them will be left out in the cold.

-Thanks to an off-season of free agent spending that led Vince Young to call the Eagles the 'Dream Team,' the Eagles were one of the favourites to win the Super Bowl at 8/1.
-Now they are 4-6 and two games behind the division leaders and in danger of missing the playoffs all-together.
-Andy Reid has survived a lot in Philly, he might not survive this.
+Jay Mariotti, a former ESPN personality, was charged with domestic abuse and later plead no contest.
+This came after years of newspaper columns in which Mariotti trashed athletes for various indiscretions including domestic abuse.

-The Dream Team came up short in the NBA Finals last season, and the NBA lockout is threatening to derail the 2011-12 season.
-And if anybody hasn't noticed, Dwyane Wade will be 30 next season.
-James is going to have a hard time winning that eighth championship when Wade is 37.
+Roger Goodell has taken his dictatorship to new levels this season with fines and suspensions for both on- and off-the-field behaviour.
+And now, there is growing concern that the NFL, a multi-billion industry, will lockout their players next year forcing their loyal fans to watch the MLS Cup.

 Business Insider Emails & Alerts